 13 April to 10 June 2018

-The exhibition project, supported by the Deutsche Börse Photography Foundation, features works by HfG students that were selected by Prof. Martin Liebscher (Hochschule für Gestaltung Offenbach – HfG) and Anne-Marie Beckmann (Director and Curator of the Deutsche Börse Photography Foundation).
+The exhibition project, supported by the Deutsche Börse Photography Foundation, featured works by HfG students that were selected by Prof. Martin Liebscher (Hochschule für Gestaltung Offenbach – HfG) and Anne-Marie Beckmann (Director and Curator of the Deutsche Börse Photography Foundation).

 Photographs become Pictures.
 The Becher Class.